-The Governor Droop Providing Unit Related Capacity (MW) and the

-Maximum POR Frequency Deviation Nadir Frequency Delta (Hz) divided by the Declared Governor Droop (PU) times the POR Governor Droop

-Multiplier (PU) times the Nominal Frequency (50 Hz)
+The Governor Droop Providing Unit Related Capacity (MW) and the Nadir Frequency Delta (Hz) divided by the Declared Governor Droop (PU) times the POR Governor Droop Multiplier (PU) times the Nominal Frequency (50 Hz)

-5.7.2.25.8.2.4 Expected POR Calculation:
+5.7.1.2.4 Expected POR Calculation:

-The Expected POR is the Expected increase change from the Pre-Event

-Output from by the Providing Unit at the Nadir Frequency POR Assessment

-Time and is calculated as the minimum of:
+The Expected POR is the increase from the Pre-Event Output from the Providing Unit at the Nadir Frequency and is calculated as the minimum of:

 - a.
 The POR value determined from the POR Reserve Characteristic outlined in Schedule 9 of the Agreement in conjunction with: - i. the Providing Unit Pre-Event Output; and - ii. the Providing Unit Time Zero Availability; - b.
 The difference between the Providing Unit Pre-Event Output and the Providing Unit Time Zero Availability.
-This value will be adjusted by the Providing Unit Frequency / Capacity Function at the Maximum POR Frequency Deviation Nadir Frequency in Deviation in accordancewith the Connection Conditions in the Grid Code, if applicable. - c.
+This value will be adjusted by the Providing Unit Frequency / Capacity Function at the Nadir Frequency in accordance with the Connection Conditions in the Grid Code, if applicable.

+- c.
 The Governor Droop Demanded POR. - d.
 The Time Zero Declared POR.